kammt/MemeAssembly/docs/commands/printing.md

 #### 3. Print the alphabet with spaces in between and a new line at the end
 ```
-eax is great, but I want 65
+eax is brilliant, but I like 65

 upgrade
 what can I say except al